istaveren/TaskBufferBundle/README.md

           mappings:
             TaskBufferBundle: ~

-  5. Configure tests if you are interested in them:
+  5. Configure tests if you are interested in them (app/phpunit.xml.dist):

-        //app/phpunit.xml.dist
         <testsuites>
             <testsuite name="Project Test Suite">
                 ...